aLucaz/payment-platform-api/README.md

 Api layer of a payment platform, this repository is the resource server that can be accessed only by clients registered and authorized using JWT.

+This server is connected to the [Security Layer](https://github.com/aLucaz/payment-platform-security).

 ## Technologies and Concept used

 - Oauth2 resource server